TheMadMike/TheMadMike/README.md

 * 🤖 embedded systems

 * 📟 digital electronics

-* 🖥️ computer science in general
+You can contact me by e-mail: m.gibas2407@gmail.com